-- 1. The ALS protocols are intended for use with a conscious, consenting patient, or an unconscious (implied consent) patient.
-An adult is considered to be of sound mind unless obviously under the influence of drugs or alcohol or has been determined by a judge to be incompetent.
+- 1. The EMS protocols are intended for use with a conscious, consenting patient, or an unconscious (implied consent) patient.
+An adult is considered to be of sound mind unless he/she is obviously under the influence of drugs or alcohol or has been determined by a judge to be incompetent.
 If the person is obviously under the influence of alcohol or drugs and yet refuses treatment, see three (3) below. - 2.
-If a conscious, rational patient refuses treatment, you should comply with the patient's request and document the refusal.
-If in your judgment a patient who has refused treatment (whether competent or incompetent) needs emergency care, contact OLMD. - 3.
-If a patient may harm him/herself and refuses treatment, you should contact OLMD (and police if necessary).
-If the patient threatens harm to you, move from the close proximity of the patient, and from harm's way.
-If the police are unable or unwilling to restrain the patient, your responsibility is completed with your notification of the police agency and OLMD. - 4.
+If a conscious, rational patient refuses treatment, comply with the patient's request and document the refusal.
+If in the EMSP's judgment a patient who has refused treatment (whether competent or incompetent) needs emergency care, contact OLMD. - 3.
+If a patient may harm him/herself and refuses treatment, contact OLMD (and law enforcement if necessary).
+If the patient threatens harm to an EMSP, move from the close proximity of the patient, and from harm's way.
+If the law enforcement officers are unable or unwilling to restrain the patient, the EMSP's responsibility is completed with his/her notification of the law enforcement agency and OLMD. - 4.
 If a patient's family, physician, or nursing home refuses treatment for a patient, protocols are contained herein to deal with those situations. - 5.
 An adult patient who is conscious and alert has the right to select a hospital to which he/she is to be transported, and neither the EMS service nor OLMD has the right to override that decision.
-If the hospital is on diversion status and the patient still demands to be taken to that hospital, the EMS provider must honor this request and OLMD cannot override this decision.
-If, in your judgment, transport to the patient's chosen hospital will cause loss of life or limb, and you cannot convince the patient to allow you to take him/her to a more appropriate hospital, contact your OLMD and ask him/her to speak to the patient.
-If the patient still demands to go to the inappropriate hospital, you must honor this request. - 6.
-If the patient is unconscious or has altered mental status, you should normally take the patient to the hospital requested by the immediate family.
-If that hospital is on diversion or is not appropriate for the patient's problem, you should contact OLMD and transport the patient to the hospital he/she orders.
+If the hospital is on diversion status and the patient still insists on being transported to that hospital, the EMS provider must honor this request and OLMD cannot override this decision.
+If, in an EMSP's judgment, transport to the patient's chosen hospital will cause loss of life or limb, and the EMSP cannot convince the patient to allow transport to a more appropriate hospital, contact OLMD and ask him/her to speak to the patient.
+If the patient still insists on being transported to the inappropriate hospital, an EMSP must honor this request. - 6.
+If the patient is unconscious or has altered mental status, the EMSP should normally take the patient to the hospital requested by the immediate family.
+If that hospital is on diversion or is not appropriate for the patient's problem, contact OLMD and transport the patient to the hospital he/she orders.
 Patients who are unconscious and have unstable vital signs should be transported to the closest most appropriate emergency department which may be different from the family's chosen hospital.
 If there is any doubt about which ED is the most appropriate destination, contact OLMD for guidance.
-Patients in cardiac arrest should always be transported to the closest emergency department. - 7.
-If the patient requests to be taken to a hospital out of your normal service area or that transport would leave your community without ambulance service, you may request a backup ambulance (or an ambulance from the hospital to which the patient requests to be transported) to transport the patient.
+Patients in cardiac arrest should always be transported to the closest emergency department, however, traumatic cardiac arrests may benefit from transport to a trauma center. - 7.
+If the patient requests to be transported to a hospital out of the EMSP's normal service area or that transport would leave the community without ambulance service, an EMSP may request a backup ambulance (or an ambulance from the hospital to which the patient requests to be transported) to transport the patient.
 This may require taking the patient (if unstable) to the nearest appropriate hospital while transportation is arranged.
-This is not a license to circumvent the statewide trauma system by always taking trauma patients to your local hospital instead of directly to the closest trauma center.
-If you are unable to comply with your regional trauma plan you must contact the Office of EMS & Trauma to develop a plan to correct this.
+This is not a license to circumvent the Alabama Trauma System by always taking trauma patients to the local hospital instead of directly to the closest trauma center.